Solve/Next

 The Faculty

-The Think Wrong Innovators Intensives are designed and facilitated by a team with direct experience applying the methodology inside some of Europe’s most complex organisations—at Airbus, across Heidrick & Struggles and throughout the leadership development contexts where assumptions are most deeply embedded and most expensive when wrong.
+The Intensive is designed and facilitated by a team with direct experience applying the methodology inside some of Europe’s most complex organizations—at Airbus, across Heidrick & Struggles, and through the leadership-development work where assumptions are most deeply embedded and most expensive when wrong.
+It is led by Greg Galle, co-author of Think Wrong and a principal of Solve Next.

 Greg Galle